jaeyk/hssw/README.md

 Please sign up using your Berkeley email address.
 An organizer will approve your membership to the workshop.

+We are supported by the Social Science Matrix as a Matrix Working Group in Fall 2019.
 We meet monthly on Fridays at noon at the seminar room at the Social Science Mattrix (820 Barrows Hall).
 A light lunch will be provided.
 See you there!